The demerit points system in Australia can be confusing enough, let alone trying to understand how it affects your car insurance.

-Demerit points are never a good thing, from the ticket that comes with them to your tainted driving record and of course, a spike in your car insurance premium.
-In general, the more demerit points you have, the higher your premium will be.
+Demerit points are never a good thing, from the ticket that comes with them to your tainted driving record and of course, a possible spike in your car insurance premium.
+In general, the more demerit points you have, the higher your premium could be.
 This is because demerit points are a good indication of your safety and responsibility behind the wheel.
-More demerit points put you at higher risk for collisions, which make you more costly to insure.
+More demerit points put you at higher risk for collisions, which could make you more costly to insure.

 That said, there are plenty of risk factors that help shape your overall premium and demerit points alone don't necessarily mean you'll be paying through the roof for car insurance.
-It simply means your premium will be higher than it would be if you had zero demerit points.
+It simply means your premium could be higher than it would be if you had zero demerit points.

 So if I have zero demerit points, am I guaranteed a low premium?